CurtTilmes/raku-dbsqlite/README.md

 $db.finish;
 ```

-The connection object also has some extra method for separately
+The connection object also has some extra methods for separately
 preparing and executing the query:

 ```perl6